cefet-rj-dal/daltoolboxdp/examples/autoencoder/autoenc_variational_e.md

 ## Variational Autoencoder (encode)

+Variational Autoencoders learn a probabilistic encoder that outputs parameters of a latent distribution (e.g., mean and variance) and a decoder that reconstructs from latent samples.
+The loss combines reconstruction error and a KL divergence that regularizes the latent distribution toward a prior.

 This example uses a Variational Autoencoder (VAE) to learn latent representations of time-series windows.
 The VAE reduces from p to k dimensions and regularizes the latent space to approximate a target distribution (e.g., standard normal) via a KL term.

 Prerequisites